Hysterectomy: Uterine fibroids

 Levonorgestrel intrauterine devices are highly effective in limiting menstrual blood flow and improving other symptoms.
 Side effects are typically very moderate because the levonorgestrel (a progestin) is released in low concentration locally.
-There is now substantial evidence that Levongestrel-IUDs provide good symptomatic relief for women with fibroids.
+There is now substantial evidence that Levonorgestrel-IUDs provide good symptomatic relief for women with fibroids.

 Uterine fibroids may be removed and the uterus reconstructed in a procedure called "myomectomy".
 A myomectomy may be performed through an open incision, laparoscopically, or through the vagina (hysteroscopy).

 Uterine artery embolization (UAE) is a minimally invasive procedure for treatment of uterine fibroids.
-Under local anesthesia a catheter is introduced into the femoral artery at the groin and advanced under radiographic control into the uterine artery.
-A mass of microspheres or polyvinyl alcohol (PVA) material (an embolus) is injected into the uterine arteries in order to block the flow of blood through those vessels.
-The restriction in blood supply usually results in significant reduction of fibroids and improvement of heavy bleeding tendency.
+Under local anesthesia, a catheter is introduced into the femoral artery at the groin and advanced under radiographic control into the uterine artery.
+A mass of microspheres or polyvinyl alcohol (PVA) material (an embolus) is injected into the uterine arteries to block the flow of blood through those vessels.
+The restriction in blood supply usually results in a significant reduction of fibroids and improvement of heavy bleeding tendency.
 The 2012 Cochrane review comparing hysterectomy and UAE did not find any major advantage for either procedure.
-While UAE is associated with shorter hospital stay and a more rapid return to normal daily activities, it was also associated with a higher risk for minor complications later on.
+While the UAE procedure is associated with shorter hospital stay and a more rapid return to normal daily activities, it was also associated with a higher risk for minor complications later on.
 There were no differences between UAE and hysterectomy with regards to major complications.

 Uterine fibroids can be removed with a non-invasive procedure called Magnetic Resonance guided Focused Ultrasound (MRgFUS).